Religion and alcohol: Hinduism

 Hinduism does not have a central authority which is followed by all Hindus, though religious texts generally discourage the use or consumption of alcohol.
 Brahmins are also forbidden from drinking alcohol.
 However, some texts refer to alcohol with a more positive opinion.

+Hindu ethical and legal literature contains differing approaches to drinking.
+Some texts treat drinking as a vice requiring regulation or punishment, while other sources discuss moderation and appropriate circumstances for consumption.
+Dharmaśāstra literature, for example, contains rules concerning alcohol, including restrictions associated with particular social groups and penalties or acts of penance for violations.
+Such differences have led historians to emphasize the diversity of attitudes toward alcohol in premodern Hindu traditions rather than a single uniform rule.

+The role of alcohol also differed between religious and social contexts.
+Sanskrit literary sources describe drinking among elite groups and at social occasions, while medical texts discussed both the effects of alcohol on the body and methods of consuming it in ways considered appropriate according to Ayurvedic theories.
+These sources indicate that alcohol was treated not only as a moral or religious issue but also as a subject of medicine, social practice and cultural regulation.

+Certain Tantric traditions also incorporated alcohol into ritual practices.
+Historical scholarship has documented the use of drink in some Hindu Tantric rituals, particularly in sources associated with Kashmir and the philosopher Abhinavagupta.
+Such practices were not representative of Hinduism as a whole and formed part of particular ritual and theological traditions.

+Consequently, historical Hindu attitudes toward alcohol included ritual use, social consumption, regulation, condemnation of excessive drinking and traditions of abstinence.
+The diversity of these attitudes reflects the plurality of Hindu religious and legal traditions and the changing social contexts in which they developed.

 In Śruti texts such as Vedas and Upanishads which are the most authoritative texts in Hinduism and considered apauruṣeya, which means "authorless", intoxication is considered as a recipe of sinfulness, weakness, failure and violent behaviour in several verses:

 One becomes sinful if he or she crosses even one of the 7 restraints.
 Yaskacharya defines these 7 sins in his Nirukta as: Theft, Adultery, Murder of a noble person, Jealousy, Dishonesty, Repeating misdeeds and consumption of alcohol.